Lajos Kossuth: United States

 Early the next year, he sent Ferenc Pulszky to meet with Pierce to obtain support for intervention in Europe.
 Pulszky was to also meet in secret with Lt.
 William Nelson USN and make plans for an expedition against Haiti and Santo Domingo.
-The plot ended with the failure of Milanese revolution, and Kossuth made no further efforts to win backing from the United States.
+The plot ended with the failure of the Milanese riots of 1853, and Kossuth made no further efforts to win backing from the United States.